Thomas Coningsby: Later life

-On 12 Nov.
-1617 he joined the council of Wales under the presidency of William, Lord Compton.
-In 1614 Coningsby founded a hospital in the suburbs of Hereford for superannuated soldiers and servants called 'Coningsby's Company of Old Servitors', this is now open on Wednesday's and Saturdays from Easter to September and is free to visit and you can learn about Thomas Coningsby and his impact on the site.
+In 1614 Coningsby founded a hospital in the suburbs of Hereford for superannuated soldiers and servants called 'Coningsby's Company of Old Servitors', this is now open on Wednesdays and Saturdays from Easter to September and is free to visit and you can learn about Thomas Coningsby and his impact on the site.

+On 12 November 1617 he joined the council of Wales under the presidency of William, Lord Compton.
+An unmarried cousin, Joyce Jeffreys, who was born at Ham Castle at Clifton-upon-Teme, joined the household at Hampton Court in 1617, to be a "perpetual companion" to Phillipa Coningsby.

 Thomas Coningsby died on 30 May 1625, aged 74.

+Marriage and family

-Sir Thomas married Philippa, second daughter of Sir William Fitzwilliam of Milton, near Peterborough, and Sir Philip Sidney's cousin, by whom he had six sons and three daughters.
+Thomas Coningsby married Philippa, second daughter of Sir William Fitzwilliam of Milton, near Peterborough and his wife Agnes Sidney.
+Philippa was a cousin of Sir Philip Sidney.
+They had six sons and three daughters.
 All his sons except one died before him.
 His children included: